midlantica/LovelyBunchOfCoconuts/content/claims/abolish_prisons.md

 ---
-title: "Abolish Prisons"
+title: 'Abolish Prisons'
-claim: "Abolish Prisons"
+claim: 'Abolish Prisons'
-translation: "A society with no brakes."
+translation: 'A society with no brakes.'
 ---

 ## "Abolish Prisons"